LT-IntroToAI-SY2526/assignment6-part1-per4-TomaSinanski/a6_part1_writeup.md

 What does the MSE (Mean Squared Error) mean in plain English?
 Why do you think we square the errors instead of just taking the average of the errors?

 **YOUR ANSWER:**
+MSE shows how far the model’s predictions are from the actual test scores on average.
+A higher MSE means the model performs worse.
+We square the errors to make all values positive and to ensure larger errors have a bigger impact than small ones.

 ---